BELLANCA 8GCBC “SCOUT”€

 Key Takeaways:

-• The 180-hp 8GCBC Scout, introduced in 1974, is highlighted as a multipurpose utility aircraft suitable for various roles including power line patrol, forestry, cargo hauling, and training.
+• The 8GCBC Scout is a highly versatile, multipurpose utility aircraft suitable for various roles including power line patrol, forestry, cargo, and training.

 See a mistake?
 Contact us.